matthewcpaul/mcp/_work/ibm.md

   </article>
 </div>
 <img class="c-media" src="../../images/ibm/agile-playbook-practices.png" alt="The Practices view of the web app">
-<figcaption>The Practices view of the web app, filtered to “Working in Iterations”.</figcaption>
+<figcaption>The practices view of the web app, filtered to “Working in Iterations”.</figcaption>

 <div class="c-grid__half">
   <div></div>
   <article class="c-grid__mt c-text-format">
-    <p>Each practice shares the same content model, making it easy for authors from different parts of IBM to contribute and keeping the experience consistent for the practioners and managers accessing the content ever day.
-The bulk of each practice is a short (and long) description, participant, time, and tool details, and step-by-step instructions.</p>
+    <p>Each practice shares the same content model, making it both easy for authors to contribute and for practioners and managers accessing the content ever day.
+The bulk of each practice is a short (and long) description, practice details, and step-by-step instructions.</p>
-    <p>People can tell us which practices they like, share it within the app, or put together a curated list for their small team that’s starting out on a new project.</p>
+    <p>People can tell us which practices they like, share it within the app, or put together a curated list for their team that’s starting out on a new project.</p>
   </article>
 </div>
 <img class="c-media" src="../../images/ibm/agile-playbook-practice.png" alt="An individual practice view">